delner/olfactory/README.md

 This is a lot of setup for a simple test case.
 We could write a bunch of named factories, but then the test logic simply ends up in a factory file rather than our test; not good.

-Instead, we can use templates to simplify our definitions:
+Instead, we can use templates to define shorthand notation:
 ```ruby
 context "networkable people" do
   let(:user_group) do